INCF/nineml-python/doc/source/contributing.rst

     $ nosetests --with-coverage --cover-package=nineml --cover-erase --cover-html unit

-If you add a new feature to :mod:`nineml`, or fix a bug, you should write both unit and system/integration tests.
+If you add a new feature to :mod:`nineml`, or fix a bug, you should write a unit test to cover the situation it arose.

 Unit tests should where necessary make use of mock/fake/stub/dummy objects to isolate the component under test as well as possible.